tlanettepollard/Scoot-Multipage-Website-TLP/codenotes.md

 Hi.
 I spent my day on my Chalkspot website and working on my React exercises.
 My focus tonight is to restyle the footer.

 ### 08/13/2022

 I was away working on my React Nanodegree.
 Now I'm back.

 Resources:

 - Down Arrow Icon, <a href="https://www.flaticon.com/free-icons/arrow" title="arrow icons">Arrow icons created by th studio - Flaticon</a> -[Creating Accordion with Javascript](https://medium.com/@vikash20186/creating-accordion-with-javascript-a33743655474)

 ### 08/18/2022

 Hi, it's me again.
 I'm back to working on the FAQ accordion.
 Forgot I had one that I made before.

+### 08/31/2022

+Hi.
+It's been so long that I need to start again.
+I had been working on my React Nanodegree since April.
+I feel like I forgot how to code using HTML, CSS, and JS, especially the positioning and sizing.

 ---